hugosoliveira/AC_Code_Analyzer/README.md

 - For Fedora:
 `sudo dnf install python`

 Depending on the distribuition, the python-pip package manager might not be installed.
 Check the documentation of your distro on how to install it.
-Then, just type `pip install numpy pandas matplotlib scipy cmath`
+Then, just type `pip install numpy pandas matplotlib scipy`

 ## Running the code
  -  Now that you have everything settled, enter in the main folder with the command prompt, and type `python Code_analyzer.py`